MichaelAHood/readmissions-risk-scorer/README.md

 +------------+
 """
 ```
-8. Now, we will extract the patients gender and age from the `PATIENTS` table.
+8. Now, we will extract the patients gender and age from the `PATIENTS` table -- exlcusing the patients who died during their stay.
 ```python
 sqlContext.registerDataFrameAsTable(df_patients, "patients")